QR Translator

 If weaning does not proceed smoothly, which leads to a high risk of iron deficiency, or you do not observe your baby gaining an appropriate amount of weight, first consult with a doctor, Then, as necessary, consider using follow-up formula.

-If you give your baby regular milk (from a cow), you should not do so until after your child is one year old so as to prevent iron-deficiency anemia.
+If you give your baby regular milk (from a cow), it is said that you should not do so until after your child is one year old so as to prevent iron-deficiency anemia.

 ii.
 Cooking patterns and food preparation methods